 - Monitoring and evaluation to ensure the medication delivers the desired results and side effects are minimal and manageable

 Medication management is about ensuring you get the right. individualized, treatment.
-At The Florida House Experience, we work to ensure medication is provided in a safe, error-free manner that minimizes side effects whenever possible.
+At FHE Health, we work to ensure medication is provided in a safe, error-free manner that minimizes side effects whenever possible.
 We also work with you to reduce the chance that medication can be misused, either via misunderstandings or purposeful choices.

 We never prescribe medication without explaining its purposes, and because you’re an active participant in your own treatment, you get a chance to weigh in about your goals and preferences when dealing with medication.